j-5chneider/effsize_public/README.md

 This repository provides study materials and analysis scripts to the registered report in Zeitschrift für Psychologie.

-This repository is registered with a DOI at zenodo: https://doi.org/10.5281/zenodo.7324339
+This repository is registered with a DOI at zenodo: [pending]

 ## Plots used in Delphi study